InterTribal Youth Residential Enrichment

 InterTribal Youth's longest running program celebrating 17 Years.
 The InterTribal Youth flagship program offers a "holistic, indigenous, approach to education."
 We weave wellness, culture, leadership and academic enrichment into a life-changing experience.
 Youth explore San Diego's best Universities, Colleges, Native Communities, and environments with nationally recognized instructors and mentors.

 Eligibility : We accept youth of ages 12-18 and from all educational backgrounds, regardless of their GPA.
 Our academic focus is based on a holistic approach.
 This approach allows youth to easily tap their potential.
 Historically, each of our youth go on to make a positive contribution to their community and world.
 Youth primarily come from California, with Native youth also joining us from Arizona, Hawaii, Alaska, Canada and other parts of the nation.

 Tentative Itinerary Below .
-Primary Location is San Diego at the beautiful La Jolla Campus of UCSD.
-During the program a 3 day field trip will be in Northern Malibu Coastal Village.
+Primary Location is San Diego at the beautiful coastal campus of UCSD.
+During the program a 4 day field trip will take youth to La Jolla Reservation, Palomar Mountain, and Northern Malibu Coastal Chumash Village.
 Proposed schedule blow is subject to changes.
 Questions?
 See our San Diego Frequently Asked Questions Click here